Article

 Web Search Engines

-Major search engines like Google and Bing employ sophisticated meta-ranking techniques to combine signals from numerous ranking models, including:
+Major search engines like Google and Bing employ sophisticated meta-ranking & re-ranking techniques to combine signals from numerous ranking models, including:

 E-commerce Platforms

-Online marketplaces like Amazon use meta-ranking to optimize product search results by combining:
+Online marketplaces like Amazon use re-ranking to optimize product search results by combining:

 Academic Search Engines

-Platforms like Google Scholar employ meta-ranking to provide relevant scholarly literature by aggregating:
+Platforms like Google Scholar employ re-ranking to provide relevant scholarly literature by aggregating:

 Challenges and Ethical Considerations in Reranking and Meta-Ranking